mrazomej/bayesian_fitness/README.md

 analysis.
 This package **does not contain** the functions needed to run the Bayesian inference pipeline.
 Such functions are part of an independent package [BarBay.jl](https://github.com/mrazomej/BarBay.jl).
-However, `BayesFitUtils` has `BarBay.jl` as part of its dependencies.
+However, `BayesFitUtils` has `BarBay.jl` as one of its dependencies.
 To install the `BayesFitUtils` package, follow the following steps:

 1. From the terminal, navigate to the `BayesFitUtils` folder.